AvePoint/cloud-governance-samples/README.md

 ## What's the AvePoint Cloud Governance

 [AvePoint Cloud Governance](https://www.avepointonlineservices.com) is an industry leading business automation SAAS platform which focus on the automation of Microsoft Office 365 platform.
-Over the past few years, a lot of big enterprises in the world integrated their key business solutions within Cloud Governance.
+Over the past few years, a lot of big enterprises in the world integrated their key business solutions with Cloud Governance platform.
 In order to help the entities easily go though the integration process, we lanuched the [cloud-governance-sample](https://cg.samples.github.avepoint.com) project to demostrate the coding details.

 ## Solution Details
 The sample solution shows the possible approachs to interact with [AvePoint Cloud Governance](https://www.avepointonlineservices.com/forwardto/target?product=GovernanceAutomation).
 Basically the demo solution show three aspects of the AvePoint Cloud Governace.